 Explore Spring Admin

-Oracle Backend for Spring Boot and Microservices includes Spring Admin which provides a web user interface for managing and monitoring Spring applications.
+Oracle Backend for Microservices and AI includes Spring Admin which provides a web user interface for managing and monitoring Spring applications.

 1. Connect to Spring Admin

-Oracle Backend for Spring Boot and Microservices does not expose management interfaces outside the Kubernetes cluster for improved security.
+Oracle Backend for Microservices and AI does not expose management interfaces outside the Kubernetes cluster for improved security.
 Oracle recommends you access these interfaces using kubectl port forwarding, which creates an encrypted tunnel from your client machine to the cluster to access a specific service in the cluster.

 Open a tunnel to the Spring Admin server using this command: